My First Semester Away to College

 In September 1962, I left home for the first time and went away to college at the University of Wisconsin (UW) in Madison.
 Enrolled in a pre-med course of study, I was attending science courses with 200 students in a big lecture hall and competing with kids from Wisconsin and around the country who were just as smart or more intelligent than me.

 In this article, I recall my adjustment to college life both inside and outside of the classroom.
-Each one of my classes had an experience which I will always remember.
+Each one of my classes had an experience that I will always remember.

 Preparing to Go to College